deeporiginbio/deeporigin-client/docs/how-to/managed-data/write-data.md

 ## Write data to a cell in a database

 ### Write text data

-We can write a string to a cell in a database that is of type `text` using:
+Run the following to write a text value to a cell in a database:

 === "CLI"

     ```bash
     deeporigin data write "some-string" \